grafana/agent/docs/sources/flow/tasks/send-profiles-to-pyroscope/index.md

 2. Go to your stack and select Details.
 3. Select Details under the Pyroscope logo.
 4. Generate an API key.
-5. Update the `agent.river` file to look like the below configuration.
-Filling in `URL`,`USERNAME`, and `PASSWORD` with the information from the Pyroscope details page.
+5. Update the `agent.river` file to look like the following configuration.
+Fill in `URL`,`USERNAME`, and `PASSWORD` with the information from the Pyroscope details page.

    ```river
    pyroscope.scrape "agent" {